 How Does A Debt Consolidation Loan Work?

-If you’re considering making a change to improve your financial health by consolidating high-interest rate balances, a debt consolidation loan might be the right path for you.
-The solution is simple — apply for a loan with a lender that meets your financial needs, use the funds to pay off multiple creditors and start paying off your debt with one monthly payment.
+When considering a change to improve your financial health, a debt consolidation loan might be the right path.
+The solution is simple.
+Apply for a debt consolidation loan, and start paying off your debt with one monthly payment.

 Are you a good candidate for a Consolidation Loan?